SanderRonde/phpstan-vscode/README.md

 -   `phpstan.enableStatusBar` - whether to show a statusbar entry while performing the check (defaults to `true`)
 -   `phpstan.enableLanguageServer` - Whether to enable the language server that provides on-hover information.
 Disable this if you're using a custom PHPStan binary that runs on another filesystem (such as Docker) and you're running into issues (defaults to `true`)
 -   `phpstan.showProgress` - whether to show the progress bar when performing a single-file check (defaults to `false`)
+-   `phpstan.checkValidity` - Whether to check the validity of PHP code before checking it with PHPStan.
+This is recommended only if you have autoSave enabled or for some other reason save syntactically invalid code.
+PHPStan tends to invalidate its cache when checking an invalid file, leading to a slower experience.'. (defaults to `false`)

 ## FAQ

 ### XDebug-related issues

 If you find XDebug-related issues (such as checks failing with `The Xdebug PHP extension is active, but "--xdebug" is not used` in the output), see these issues: https://github.com/SanderRonde/phpstan-vscode/issues/17, https://github.com/SanderRonde/phpstan-vscode/issues/19.

 ## Development